ZacharyTStone/svelte-portfolio-site/README.md

 ## Contributions

-I am not taking contributions to this site but I do recommend you check out the starter template I used.
+I am not taking contributions to this site but I do recommend you check out the starter template I generated it from.
+Link under repo name.

 ## Questions